teddybear082/Godot_XR_Networking-Plus-Game/README.md

 **MULTI-PLAYER (Experimental, and see "Known Issues" at bottom)**

 When you boot into the game you can see a networking debug menu in front of you.
+You can hide it or bring it up again by pressing the left controller Y button.

 If you have two headsets you can play local multiplayer by going to the top left drop down menu and choosing "ENet" and going to the top right menu and choosing one person "as server" and the other person as "Local Network."